ozahid89/styleguide/README.md

 ## License

-All the logos and branding are copyright Auth0 and may not be used or reproduced without explicit permission from Auth0 Inc.
+All the logos and branding are copyright Magnus Code and may not be used or reproduced without explicit permission from Magnus Code SDN BHD.

-The icons are licensed from [Budi Harto Tanrim](http://budicon.buditanrim.co/).
-All other third-party components are subject to their own licenses.